 These symptoms often point toward a leaky gut… but it can be very hard for even your vet to properly diagnose.

-The best way to help your dog is to support a healthy gut barrier and a healthy gut microbiome.
+That's why the best way to help your dog is to proactively support a healthy gut barrier and a healthy gut microbiome.

 Leaky Gut and Dysbiosis